Kampala Nightlife

 Kampala nightlife safety and security tips

-I will write another article to give detailed security tips but here are a few for now.
+I will write another article to give detailed security tips, but here are a few for now.

-• Go out with local friends you met at your workplace or neighbourhood.
+- Go out with local friends you met at your workplace or neighbourhood.
 As a foreigner, this is your best protection.

-During your night out, the Uganda police and the no-nonsense Red Beret (we used to call them Red Top) will be on the lookout, several in night patrol vehicles, others in plain-clothes and “drones”, trying to weed out trouble-makers and ensure your safety.
-A foreign friend recently asked why there are so many army men in Entebbe but that is not something you should worry about if you mind your own business – simply, they are there to ensure security and order.
+During your night out, the Uganda Police and the no-nonsense Red Beret (in the streets, we used to call them Red Top) will be on the lookout, several in night patrol vehicles and others in plain clothes and “drones,” trying to weed out troublemakers and ensure your safety.
+Do you want to laugh?
+Here is a meme for you.
+Well, it’s not a meme; it’s a real-life scenario.

 Bottom Line